grey-lovelace/blog-sandbox/5-whys-walk/README.md

 A common measure of goal quality is the SMART goal system.
 Goals need to meet 5 criteria by being Specific, Measurable, Achievable, Relevant, and Time-bound.
 Let’s see how our goal held up:
 - Specific: We were clear that we were going on a walk together because it was unseasonably warm and we set a destination (the local park).
 - Measurable: We agreed to the distance (to the park and back).
-- Achievable: I’ve walked to this park and back many times so I know it is an achievable distance for the amount of time we had.
+- Achievable: I’ve walked to this park and back many times, so I know it is an achievable distance for the amount of time we had.
 - Relevant: We agreed on a time that made sense to both of us.
 It was a nice day outside and the unseasonably warm temperature made it great for walking.
 - Time-bound: We had plans that evening, so we knew we had to be back by a specific time.